theimowski/master-thesis/docs/section-paradigms.md

 Declarative paradigm is different than imperative, with regards to how programs are built.
 Program written in declarative style focuses on **what** is the desired goal rather than **how** this goal has to be achieved {{{petricek2009real}}}.
-This means that code does not specify in details, how low level instructions are to be executed in what order, but rather synthesizes a set of constructs that are capable of being glued (combined) together.
+This means that code does not give a recipe for how low level instructions are to be executed in what order, but rather synthesizes a set of constructs that are capable of being glued (combined) together.
-Term declarative refers to the code, which is written by **declaring** how such constructs relate to themselves, but it also has its roots in linguistics, where *"a declarative sentence is a complete expression of natural language which is either true or false"* {{{nilsson1990logic}}}.
+Term declarative refers to the code, which is written by **declaring** how such constructs relate to themselves, but it also has its roots in linguistics {{{nilsson1990logic}}}:

+>> *"A declarative sentence is a complete expression of natural language which is either true or false, as opposed to imperative (...) sentences."*

-In his work, Padawitz {{{padawitz2006deductive}}} describes the term declarative as *"a combination of functional (or applicative) and relational (or logic) programming"*.
+In his work, Padawitz {{{padawitz2006deductive}}} describes the declarative programming term as *"a combination of functional (or applicative) and relational (or logic) programming"*.
-Both functional and logic programming can be thought of sub-paradigms of declarative paradigm.
+As it turns out, both functional and logic programming can be thought of sub-paradigms of declarative programming paradigm.
-Following are enumerated some examples of more specific, based on declarative approach, sub-paradigms.
+Before functional programming is discussed in details, other examples of specific and based on declarative approach sub-paradigms (including logic programming) are enlisted together with brief description.

 ### Logic programming